ziemowit-s/neuronpp/README.md

 Neuron++ wraps NEURON (http://www.neuron.yale.edu) with easy to use Python objects.
+The main intention behind this library was to perform tidius tasks in few lines of code.

 ## Key features